-The Global Fluency Training for Educators was piloted in the spring of 2017 with 30 globally-minded educators from the Pittsburgh region.
+After a successful pilot in the spring of 2017 with 30 globally-minded educators from the Pittsburgh region, the Council is offering a large-scale training on October 9, 2017.
 The training focuses on cross-cultural competence in educational settings.
 Through a combination of discussion, activities such as role play, and design thinking exercises, educators are encouraged to further their understanding of culture, explore the value of various perspectives throughout their school communities, and develop skills to leverage the global landscape of their classrooms to enrich all students’ experiences.

 Educational Resources on Global Fluency

 Please note: This section is a work in progress, so we will be adding more resources as we develop this section further.